 The Interior Designers of Saskatchewan (IDS) was formed in 1968 by eight interior designers in Saskatoon.
 IDS was one of the original signatories to the Interior Designers of Canada (IDC) charter in May 1972, thus formalizing IDS with the Saskatchewan government.

-In 1979 IDS accepted the NCIDQ exam as the qualification for registered membership and in 1989 the IDC liability insurance program was created, and made mandatory for membership in IDS.
+In 1979 IDS accepted the NCIDQ exam as the qualification for registered membership and in 1989 the IDC liability insurance program was created, and liability insurance was made mandatory for membership in IDS.

 The Interior Designers Act’ was proclaimed in the Saskatchewan legislature in June 1997.
 The association’s name was changed to the Interior Designers Association of Saskatchewan (IDAS) and IDAS earned titles legislation, protecting the title of “Interior Designer” for use by registered members of IDAS.